What is a Validation Engineer and How Can You Become One?

 • Instruments

-Qualification makes sure that a facility and the equipment in it, function as required so that it can be approved by the regulatory agencies that have jurisdiction over that facility.
-It makes extensive use of IQ OQ PQ or Installation Qualification, Operational Qualification, and Performance Qualification.
+Qualification makes sure that a facility and its equipment function as required so that it can be approved by the regulatory agencies.
+It uses IQ OQ and PQ or Installation Qualification, Operational Qualification, and Performance Qualification.
 These steps are collated in an Equipment Qualification Protocol which is a written plan that states how qualification will be conducted including test parameters, product characteristics, production equipment, and decision points on what constitutes an acceptable result.

-The protocol is written for each critical system and outlines the steps and measurements required, what proof is needed, what the expected outcomes are, and what should be done if actual outcomes deviate from this.
+The protocol, written for each critical system, outlines the steps and measurements required, the proof needed, the expected outcomes, and actions to take if actual outcomes deviate.

-Entry-level equipment qualification roles tend to focus on populating or executing a pre-written equipment qualification protocol.
+Entry-level equipment qualification roles focus on populating or executing a pre-written equipment qualification protocol.
+With more experience and a deeper understanding of the testing, individuals begin to write and develop these test protocols.

 • Validation Technician – Some pharma companies call this role: